ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
 v1.05 ?:
- * Added error check for TLSSET() and TLSFREE() macros.
+ * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to Markus Elfring for reporting this.
+ * { 1043 } Fixed a segfault when freeing memory allocated using
+nedindependent_comalloc().
+Thanks to Pavel Vozenilek for reporting this.

 v1.04 14th July 2007:
  * Fixed a bug with the new optimised implementation that failed to lock